 Nevertheless, there are academic standards required which all applicants must have achieved.
 In order to apply for Initial Teacher Training:

-To apply to the West Midlands Consortium please use the UCAS ITT application system using our Provider code.
+To apply to the West Midlands Consortium please use the DfE Apply system using our Provider code.

-The UCAS system will automatically forward your application to WMC and we will send you an email acknowledging receipt.
+The DfE system will automatically forward your application to WMC and we will check you meet the standard academic requirements.
 We will ask you to provide additional information, including a scanned copy of your academic certificates and a recent passport style picture.
-Successful applicants will be invited to a face to face interview, a group activity / taught lesson and delivery of a presentation.
+Successful applicants will be invited to an interview, a group activity / taught lesson and delivery of a presentation.

-Interviews will commonly take place at the Lead School, Thomas Telford or a Partner School.
+Interviews will commonly take place at the Employing School or online.
 The interview panel will comprise of representatives from the West Midlands Consortium and a subject specialist / experienced member of staff from one of the Partner Schools.

-Full details of each stage of selection, timings and venues will be communicated to candidates via email.
+Full details of each stage of selection, timings and venues will be communicated to candidates via email and DfE Apply.

 Important note for School Direct Applicants